EngFlow/codelabs/README.md

    bazel build //java/src/main/java/bazel/bootcamp:JavaLoggingClientLibrary
    ```

    Look at the first error.
-Looks like we are missing a comma on line 9.
-Add it, and try the build again.
+Looks like we have a syntax error on line 9.
+Fix it, and try the build again.

 2. Now, the error has changed.
+This time, the suggestions are quite helpful.

-   Add the following dependencies to `JavaLoggingClientLibrary`:
+   Add the suggested dependencies to `JavaLoggingClientLibrary`:
    ```
          "//proto/logger:logger_java_proto",
          "@io_grpc_grpc_java//api",